jonathanpberger/design-testing-leanux/deck.md

 - Automation relieves monotony
 - Perpetual healthcheck on design, visible to whole team
-- Compels Definition of done
+- Compels team to agree on Definition of Done

 ---